 The personal information we collect is necessary to help us provide informed investment management, financial planning and/or tax services to you.
 The more complete the information we have the better equipped we will be to manage your investment portfolio consistent with your goals, needs, and comfort level.

 How We Handle Your Personal Information

-As emphasized above, we do not sell, rent or distribute information about current or former clients or their accounts to third parties.
-We do not share such information with anyone, except as needed in the normal course of business, which includes to open accounts, satisfy required compliance reviews, and complete transactions in your accounts.
+As emphasized above, we do not sell, rent, or distribute information about current or former clients or their accounts to third parties.
+We do not share such information with anyone, except as needed in the normal course of business, such as to open accounts, satisfy required compliance reviews, and complete transactions in your accounts.

-- In order to open accounts or complete transactions for you, it may be necessary to provide some of the aforementioned identifying information to custodians, companies, individuals, or groups not affiliated with Beaumont.
+- To open accounts or complete transactions for you, it may be necessary to provide identifying information to custodians, companies, individuals, or groups not affiliated with Beaumont.
 In addition, Beaumont may provide the custodian with a copy of the Investment Advisory Agreement with the client.

 Confidentiality and Security Procedures

 If you access your accounts on-line, you should confirm that the anti-virus software and firewall/spyware protection is current on the computer(s) that you use.
 Avoid using public computers, such as at a library, internet café, hotel, etc. to access your accounts whenever possible.
 We also strongly recommend that you select a unique User ID and Password that does not contain any personal information (i.e., SSN, DOB, Name, phone #, etc.) and is not identical to other passwords you use.
 An additional best practice is to not provide any of your account information, including online account usernames or passwords, to anyone, especially if you receive the request via email or over the phone by an unfamiliar source.
 We also suggest that you regularly review the activity on your brokerage statements, particularly withdrawals and transfers.
 Please contact us immediately if you notice any suspicious or irregular activity relating to your account(s); or if you believe your information has been compromised.